 The phrase “bird-brain” may not be an appropriate insult in the fall.
-Studies have shown that the hippocampus of some birds – especially those that cache food for the winter – actually increase in size as much as 30% during the fall caching months.
+Studies have shown that the hippocampus of some birds – especially those that cache food for the winter – actually increase in size as much as 30% during the fall months.

-Squirrels may undergo a similar phenomenon.
-Certainly their memory is nothing short of amazing, as they recover hundreds of nuts, hidden weeks earlier.UC Berkeley neuroscience researcher Pierre Lavenex, said, "They use information from the environment, such as the relative position of trees and buildings, and they triangulate, relying on the angles and distances between these distant landmarks and their caches… Such a feat would not be possible for humans."
+Squirrels may undergo a similar phenomenon, but scientific opinion seems to differ on whether or not squirrel brains increase in size in the fall.
+Certainly, their memory is nothing short of amazing, as they recover hundreds of nuts, hidden weeks earlier.UC Berkeley neuroscience researcher Pierre Lavenex, said, "They use information from the environment, such as the relative position of trees and buildings, and they triangulate, relying on the angles and distances between these distant landmarks and their caches…such a feat would not be possible for humans."

-Scientific opinion seems to differ on whether or not squirrel brains increase in size in the fall.
 However, squirrels do exhibit a trait your students may find entertaining: they try to fake each other out, so their competitors won’t steal their nuts.
-When squirrels know they’re being watched, they create “false caches,” making a great show of burying imaginary nuts, in order to trick their opponents.
+When squirrels know they’re being watched, they create “false caches,” making a great show of burying imaginary nuts, to trick their opponents.

 See more fascinating facts on squirrel caching behavior in these articles:

-Another Fun Fact: Some turkeys don’t gobble.
+Fact: Some turkeys don’t gobble.

-In class this fall, discuss some of the ingenious ways that entrepreneurs are capitalizing on the fall season, and then challenge student teams to come up with their own Autumn Business Plan.
+In class this fall, discuss some of the ingenious ways that entrepreneurs are capitalizing on the fall season, then challenge student teams to come up with their own Autumn Business Plan.

-Clever fall business ideas include:
+Some clever seasonal business ideas include:

-For the Meteorologist or Botanist:
+For Meteorologist or Botanists:

 Fact: Global climate change affects fall colors.

-- Timing and/or amounts of precipitation
+Timing and amounts of precipitation

 Length of the growing season